zuricode/messaging-program/README.md

 Simple Chat Program
 -------------------

-This is a very simple client-server program that allows messages to sent between multiple clients and a server.
+This is a very simple CLI client-server program that allows messages to sent between multiple clients and a server.
 NOTE: This app only caters for 4 client connections before the server shuts down!

 Functionality: